bcgov/GDX-Analytics/examples/vue_js_tracker/README.md

 ## Requirements

 This project requires vue/cli and npm.
+Vue CLI requires Node.js version 8.9 or above

 ## To run this application